-It’s true, a simple solution of sugar and water helps revive exhausted bees.
+It’s true, a simple solution of sugar and water helps revive tired and exhausted bees.

 Next place the bee on the plate or spoon, where it will have a little drink, hopefully helping it to gather the energy it needs to fly back to its hive.

 Don’t be tempted to offer tired bees honey.
 In most cases, the honey isn’t suitable as a lot of honey is imported and may not always be right for native British bees.
 And only ever offer white granulated sugar when you need to revive a bee.
 Never offer demerara, or any artificial or diet sweeteners as these could be harmful to bees.

 Don’t leave any sugar-water solution sitting out in your garden for bees to drink from at their leisure.
 This can prevent the bees from gathering precious pollen and could be detrimental to their health.
 Instead, use this sugar-water technique only as an emergency when a tired bee is clearly in need of reviving.
 Think of it as bee CPR!

 Thankfully I haven’t seen any tired bees since learning this useful tip to try it out.
 However, knowing some very basic “thirst aid” (!) for bees can go a long way in helping out the bees to rebuild their depleted population sizes.

 Bees are crucial to help maintain the health of our environment, and for our food supply.
 The Food And Agriculture Organisation (FAO) of the United Nations says that ” close to 75% of the world’s crops producing